Enterprise Print Management Case Study

 After spending some time early on as an IT project, the PrintSmart team eventually found a home within the organization’s Workplace Management (WPM) department.
 WPM agreed that PrintSmart had to be considered an ongoing program, with an evergreen charter to manage the overall print environment on a continual basis.
 Implementing a change was just part of the solution; change needed to be managed continually to ensure success over time.

-Once complete, PrintSmart could see the entire fleet of devices, device utilization rates, employee printing behavior and trends, and all associated costs.
-Blueprint quickly became the data source for tactical PrintSmart projects in support of the larger program.
+Armed with comprehensive and ongoing analytics, the PrintSmart team could see the entire fleet of devices, device utilization rates, employee printing behavior and trends, and all associated costs.
+These insights became the data source for tactical PrintSmart projects in support of the larger program.

 Raising Awareness, Fostering Support